Luo-Z13/SkySenseGPT/README.md

 In this project, we propose the FIT-RS (Remote Sensing Fine-Grained Instruction Tuning) dataset, which contains 1,800,851 high-quality instruction samples covering various vision-language comprehension tasks.
 FIT-RS aims to enhance the fine-grained comprehension ability of Remote Sensing Large Multi-Modal Models (RSLMMs), specifically their ability to understand semantic relationships among objects in complex remote sensing scenes.

 In addition, we constructed the FIT-RSRC (Remote Sensing Relation Comprehension) Benchmark, which adopts the common-used single-choice format and CircularEval strategy.
-It includes high-quality distractor options derived from commonsense word lists, as well as unanswerable questions, aiming to evaluate the Remote Sensing Relation Comprehension capabilities of existing LMMs.
+It includes high-quality distractor options derived from commonsense word lists, as well as unanswerable questions, aiming to evaluate the Remote Sensing Relation Comprehension capabilities of LMMs.